shz-code/blockchain/Contracts/Lottery/README.md

 Solidity compiler is required to deploy the contract.
 You can use something like [Remix](https://remix.ethereum.org/)

-- Open the `CrowdFunding.sol` file in your Solidity development environment
+- Open the `Lottery.sol` file in your Solidity development environment
 - Compile and deploy the contract.
 - Interact with the contract using a web3 provider like Metamask or dummy Remix wallets.